 This medicine must be given slowly, and the infusion can take up to 2 hours to complete.
 You may be given other medications to help prevent serious side effects or allergic reaction.

 Cetuximab has caused life-threatening side effects in a small number of patients.
 After each cetuximab infusion, your caregivers will watch you closely to make sure you do not have any serious side effects.

 Cetuximab is usually given until your body no longer responds to the medication.
 Follow your doctor's dosing instructions very carefully.

 You may need frequent medical tests to be sure this medicine is not causing harmful effects.
 Your cancer treatments may be delayed based on the results.

-Cetuximab can have long lasting effects on your body.
-You may need frequent medical tests for a short time after your last dose.
+Cetuximab can have long-lasting effects on your body.
+You may need medical tests for at least 8 weeks after your last dose.

 What happens if I miss a dose (Erbitux)?

 Call your doctor for instructions if you miss an appointment for your cetuximab infusion.